What if the arts could unlock solutions to some of the world’s most pressing development challenges?

 We want to spotlight initiatives that:

-Embrace multidisciplinary, cross-cultural, and intergenerational collaboration—especially partnerships between older adults (60+) and younger generations (Gen Z, Gen Alpha)
+• Embrace multidisciplinary, cross-cultural, and intergenerational collaboration—especially partnerships between older adults (60+) and younger generations.

-Selected submissions will be featured in the upcoming edition of art’ishake and considered for future publications, showcases, and educational initiatives around the world, including presentation on our website and social media.
+The stories will be highlighted in an upcoming study, and selected submissions will appear in the next edition of art’ishake—with opportunities for future showcases, collaborations, and educational initiatives around the globe.
 By responding to this survey and sharing your content, you grant Art4Development.Net permission to feature your work—with full credit.
 Content may also be used for educational and awareness-raising purposes, always with respect and acknowledgment to contributing artists and organizations.

 CreativeChange: 20 Years of Creativity, Action, and Impact